tiared/notes.stuartpb.com/orangism.md

 To set the scene, imagine you've got some William F. Buckley type on one side of the table, and some Gore Vidal type on the other, and they're talking about what color to paint a house.

+(If you've never heard of William F. Buckley before, basically picture an effete Foghorn Leghorn.)

 "Well, it seems to me, that the best things in life, are the things that are bright crimson, the color of a stop sign, and things that are gold, like a buttercup.
 It would then follow that the house might best be painted in something that might approximate a combination of these two hues..."

 "You're talking about orange."